 What type of foods are WIC participants provided?

-Foods provided through the WIC program include milk, cheese, eggs, cereal, juice, dried beans, fruits, vegetables, peanut butter, and infant formulas.
+Foods provided through the WIC program include milk, yogurt, cheese, eggs, cereal, breads, tortillas, pasta, juice, dried and canned beans, fruits, vegetables, peanut butter, infant formulas, baby meats, fruits, vegetables, and infant cereal.
 (Exclusively breastfeeding women may also receive tuna and carrots.)
 These particular foods were chosen because they are rich in protein, calcium, iron, and vitamins A and C - nutrients especially important for proper growth and development.
-Participants “purchase” these foods at local grocery stores with checks given to them by WIC staff.
+Participants “purchase” these foods at local grocery stores with an E-WIC card assigned to them by WIC staff.

 How can a mother in Colorado apply for the WIC Program?